-"Road works ahead" warning sign with a supplementary "Hedge cutting" plate.
-"For 1 mile" or appropriate shorter distance may be added to the plate.
+'Road works ahead' warning sign with a supplementary 'Hedge cutting' plate.
+'For 1 mile' or appropriate shorter distance may be added to the plate.

-"Road narrows" warning sign with supplementary "Single file traffic" plate.
+'Road narrows' warning signs with supplementary 'Single file traffic' plate.

-White on blue "Keep right" (\) arrow sign on rear of machine.
+White on blue 'Keep right' () arrow sign on rear of machine.

-\ Note - this applies to UK Market machines where traffic passes to the right of a machine working in the same direction as the traffic flow.
+Note - this applies to UK Market machines where traffic passes to the right of a machine working in the same direction as the traffic flow.
 The direction, use and colour of the arrow sign will depend on the country of use and the Local Highway Authorities regulations in the locality.